Zeng-Amber/formula.Excel/README.md

-🎯advanced formula for day-to-day operation
+🎯Advanced formula for day-to-day operation